MicrosoftDocs/azure-docs/articles/service-connector/concept-service-connector-internals.md

 ## Configuration naming convention

 Service Connector sets configuration (environment variables or Spring Boot configurations) when creating a connection.
 The environment variable key-value pair(s) are determined by your client type and authentication type.
-E.g. Using Azure SDK with managed identity requires client ID, client secret, etc. Using JDBC driver requires database connection string.
+E.g., Using Azure SDK with managed identity requires client ID, client secret, etc. Using JDBC driver requires database connection string.
 The naming rule of the configuration are as following.

 If you are using **Spring Boot** as the client type:

 * Spring Boot library for each target service has its own naming convention.
-E.g. MySQL connection settings would be `spring.datasource.url`, `spring.datasource.username`, `spring.datasource.password`.
+E.g., MySQL connection settings would be `spring.datasource.url`, `spring.datasource.username`, `spring.datasource.password`.
 Kafka connection settings would be `spring.kafka.properties.bootstrap.servers`.

 If you using **other client types** except Spring Boot:

 * When connect to a target service, the key name of the first connection configuration is in format as `{Cloud}_{Type}_{Name}`.
-E.g. `AZURE_STORAGEBLOB_RESOURCEENDPOINT`, `CONFLUENTCLOUD_KAFKA_BOOTSTRAPSERVER`.
+E.g., `AZURE_STORAGEBLOB_RESOURCEENDPOINT`, `CONFLUENTCLOUD_KAFKA_BOOTSTRAPSERVER`.
 * For the same type of target resource, t The key name of the second connection configuration will be format as `{Cloud}_{Type}_{Connection Name}_{Name}`.
-E.g. `AZURE_STORAGEBLOB_CONN2_RESOURCEENDPOINT`, `CONFLUENTCLOUD_KAFKA_CONN2_BOOTSTRAPSERVER`.
+E.g., `AZURE_STORAGEBLOB_CONN2_RESOURCEENDPOINT`, `CONFLUENTCLOUD_KAFKA_CONN2_BOOTSTRAPSERVER`.

 ## Validate a service connection
 The following items will be checked while validating the connection:

 * Validate whether source and target resources exist
 * Validate target resource network and firewall settings
 * Validate connection information on source resource
 * Validate authentication information on source and target if needed

 ## Delete connection

 The connection information on source resource will be deleted when deleting connection.